ANIR1604/MatchTrade/README.md

 # Match Trade
 We're building a simple trading strategy to exploit price differences between two exchanges.
 It detects arbitrage opportunities by comparing prices and executes buy/sell orders to profit from the discrepancy.
+Arbitrage in illiquid markets involves exploiting price differences for the same asset across different markets or pairs.
+In such markets, inefficiencies and low trading volumes create opportunities to profit from discrepancies in asset prices.

+### Key Considerations :
+- Speed: Illiquid markets can have wide spreads, but prices shift quickly once arbitrage is noticed.
+- Fees: Account for trading, withdrawal, and deposit fees, as they can erode profits.
+- Risk: Market volatility, withdrawal delays, or limits may impact execution.

 ### Tech Stack Used :